-Campanile Basso di Brenta 2877 m is a spire rising vertically towards the sky between the Brenta Alta and the Campanile Alto in the Sfulmini chain, Brenta Dolomites.
+Campanile Basso di Brenta 2877 m is a beautiful spire rising vertically towards the sky between the Brenta Alta and the Campanile Alto in the Sfulmini chain, Brenta Dolomites.

 It's the most famous spire of the Brenta group and even of the whole Dolomites.
 Not only!
 The Campanile Basso in reason of its particularly soaring and daring shape is considered as one of the most beautiful mountains in the world.

 It has a very smart structure: a slender cylindrical pinnacle with a big shoulder on its Westside.
 Combining a route to the shoulder with a route to the higher part you can climb for over 500 m drop.

 Formerly known (only by Germans) as the Guglia di Brenta, it was first climbed in the year 1899 by two students from Innsbruck, Otto Ampferer and Karl Berger.
 Due to its beauty and the surrounding environment, the Campanile Basso is a mountain that fascinates and still attracts many climbers to over a century from the first ascent.